The Church of Sweden and the quest to bounce back better

 One of our respondents explained that even if the parish formally is part of the Evangelical Lutheran tradition of the Church of Sweden, the worship services normally attract people from various faith traditions.
 There is a map of the world on one wall where the participants can mark a place for which they pray, and the pattern of marks is illustrative of the of the diversity of the population in the parish.

-The activities organized for immigrants by the parish started well before the 2015 refugee wave.
+The activities organized for immigrants by the parish started well before the extreme situation in 2015.
 One early step was an initiative by the parish deacon to gather a group of women for sewing and Swedish language training.
 An unemployed teacher joined in as a volunteer, and the initial initiative developed further into a program consisting of education and training.
 The ambition was to develop long-term services to complement the pure emergency aid.
 A folk high school (Helsjöns folkhögskola), a second hand shop (Erikshjälpen Secondhand i Kortedala) and two other parishes of the Church (Örgryte and Kortedala) became partners in a network effort with the expressed intention to support the self-esteem of the immigrants and offer – as the program ENVIS was to be labeled – "a way into the Swedish society".

-In 2015–2016, another parish in a different part of Gothenburg wanted to start a "language café" ("språkcafé") as a response to the new wave of refugees to offer a low-threshold opportunity for them to practice their language skills.
+In 2015–2016, another parish in a different part of Gothenburg wanted to start a "language café" ("språkcafé") as a response to the new groups of refugees to offer a low-threshold opportunity for them to practice their language skills.
 Volunteers from this local inner-city community, some without earlier experience from the Church, signed up.
 But no refugees showed up.
 The new volunteers were instead invited to take part in the activities organized by the suburb parish in Bergsjön.
 Learning developed between two parishes, also creating a situation where people from different parts of the city could meet and join as volunteers.

 Since 2004, the parish has also been cooperating closely with a local Gothenburg-based philanthropic foundation, Rosengrenska stiftelsen, in an effort to provide health care for the migrants.
 Over the years, this cooperation has taken on different forms, but in 2015, the parish and the foundation together organized bi-weekly receptions.
 During these receptions people in need of care receive help from volunteers coming in from the wider Gothenburg area.
 Lawyers provide legal guidance, but also dentists, opticians, therapists, priests and interpreters offer their services pro bono.
 All in all, up to 60 volunteers normally appear at every occasion and these receptions attract some 100–150 people in need of help.

-The interviewees claim that for many other parishes, the 2015 refugee wave was an extraordinary event that spurred a great deal of new activities.
+The interviewees claim that for many other parishes, the situation in 2015 was an extraordinary event that spurred a great deal of new activities.
 In Bergsjön, however, it was pretty much "business as usual".
 The new wave of refugees did not really change the already existing activities and all the necessary staff, volunteers and also the infrastructure, both for short and for long-term services, were already in place.

 Slack, Learning and the Capacity to "Bounce Back Better"